Lsverry/The-Green-House/README.md

     - In the github repository you have to go to "settings".
     - Scroll down to the pages section and select the branch that contains your code.
     - GitHub Pages will generate a URL for the web page.
+Link to the website - [The Green House](https://lsverry.github.io/The-Green-House/)

 ## Credits